Soft-Contact/resto/specs/resto_json_api.md

 * ``purchasePriceWithTax`` - The purchase price of a base unit of this delivery note row's article including tax
 * ``purchaseTax`` - The purchase tax percentage applied to the purchase of this delivery note row's article.
 Given as a whole number, e.g 24% is given as 24.

+<a name="transfer"></a>
+### Transfer

+The transfers returned by the "getTransfers" method are objects of "Transfer" which contains the rows of the transfer as an array of [Transfer Rows](#transferrow).

+* ``clientUUID`` - globally unique identifier of the Restolution client that this transfer belongs to (a type 4 UUID as specified by RFC 4122)
+* ``transferDate`` - timestamp when this transfer took place and affected the storage values
+* ``verifiedDate`` - timestamp when this transfer was verified
+* ``fromBusinessUnitUUID`` - globally unique identifier of the Restolution business unit that this transfer reduced (a type 4 UUID as specified by RFC 4122)
+* ``toBusinessUnitUUID`` - globally unique identifier of the Restolution business unit that this transfer added to (a type 4 UUID as specified by RFC 4122)
+* ``fromStorageName`` - name of the storage that this transfer reduced
+* ``toStorageName`` - name of the storage that this transfer added to
+* ``userName`` - name of user who created this transfer
+* ``verifier`` - name of user who verified this transfer
+* ``status`` - the status of this transfer, can be one of IN_PROGRESS, DONE, VERIFIED.
+* ``comment`` - a comment about this transfer
+* ``transferRows`` - array of transfer rows

+<a name="transferrow"></a>
+### Transfer Row

+The transfer rows contain on article level the quantities and purchase prices of the transfer.

+* ``articleUUID`` -  globally unique identifier for this transfer row's article (a type 4 UUID as specified by RFC 4122)
+* ``articleName`` - article name of this transfer row's article
+* ``storageArticleID`` - storage article ID of this transfer row's storage article
+* ``quantity`` - the SI unit quantity of the article of this transfer row  in 1/1000 parts
+* ``quantityInBaseUnits`` - the baseunit quantity of the article of this transfer row  in 1/1000 parts
+* ``baseUnit`` - the base unit of this transfer row's article, e.g. a bottle, BTL.
+* ``baseUnitInSIUnits`` - base unit in SI units, e.g. how many grams in a kilogram.
+Note that this defaults to 1 for all units that can have different sizes, in 1/1000 parts.
+* ``purchasePriceWithTax`` - The purchase price of a base unit of this transfer row's article including tax
+* ``purchaseTax`` - The purchase tax percentage applied to the purchase of this transfer row's article.
+Given as a whole number, e.g 24% is given as 24.

 <a name="storagevalue"></a>
 ### Storage Value

-The storage values returned by the [getStorageValues](#getstoragevalues) method are objects of "StorageValue" and contain data fields for calculating the storage value for a given date.
+The storage values returned by the [getStorageValues](#getstoragevalues) method are objects of "Storage Value" and contain data fields for calculating the storage value for a given date.
 A separate storage value is maintained for every storage article in Restolution.

 * ``clientUUID`` - globally unique identifier of the Restolution client that this storage value belongs to (a type 4 UUID as specified by RFC 4122)
 * ``businessUnitUUID`` - globally unique identifier of the Restolution business unit that this storage value belongs to (a type 4 UUID as specified by RFC 4122)